Chances are that where you own a flat in Stamford Bridge you actually own a long leasehold interest over your property

 TSB | Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption. |

 Lease extensions in Stamford Bridge can be a difficult process.
-We recommend you get guidance from a lawyer and surveyor with experience in this area.
+We recommend you secure professional help from a conveyancing solicitor and surveyor with experience in lease extensions.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge procuring Stamford Bridge lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience procuring Stamford Bridge lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-After lengthy discussions with the freeholder of her first floor apartment in Stamford Bridge, Louise started the lease extension process as the 80 year mark was quickly coming.
-The lease extension completed in January 2007.
+Trailing protracted correspondence with the freeholder of her two bedroom flat in Stamford Bridge, Courtney initiated the lease extension process just as her lease was approaching the all-important eighty-year mark.
+The transaction completed in September 2014.
 The landlord’s charges were kept to an absolute minimum.